-Need some ideas for your next road-trip?
+Hey there!
+Need some screen-free activity ideas for your next road trip?

-Here are some road trip ideas to entertain your whole family (even the driver!) when the electronics are put away.
+Here are some easy road trip ideas to entertain your whole family (even the driver!) when the electronics are put away.

 Guess the Animal (20 Questions)